vygr/ChrysaLisp/docs/Lisp/BINDING.md

 3 ()
 ```

-In a similar manner to `&rest`, taking the remaining list, `&most` takes all,
+In a similar manner to `&rest`, taking the remaining slice, `&most` takes all,
 but the last item.
 Notice ypu can also combine these various binding options !

 ```vdu